whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ## Community

 ### Feedback to Me
 Based on the feedback from staff and colleagues I focussed on two areas to improve.
 The most important area of development was to break down complex problems into small manageable chunks.
-Using pseudo code and writing tests I practise to better understand how classes, their instances and methods are connected and which roles variables and arguments play and how to identify and use them.
-I am faster at understanding and writing down code but need to keep practising writing code.
-The goal is to work through the collection challenges on the Turing site over the next few weeks.
-I also will offer help to first module students to keep practising my understanding by explaining the concept to others.
-On the other hand I practised with keyboard short cuts and typing practise to improve my workflow.
-I will need to practise more to get faster typing code and will keep working on this in the next modules.
+Using pseudo code and writing tests I practised to better understand how classes, their instances and methods are connected and which roles variables and arguments play and how to identify and use them.
+I have a better grasp at understanding and writing down code but need to keep practising writing code.
+The goal is to work through the collection challenges on the Turing site over the next weeks.
+I also plan to offer help to first module students during module 2 to keep practising my understanding by explaining the concept to others.
+On the other hand I trained using more and more keyboard short cuts and did typing practise to improve my workflow.
+I will need to practise more to get faster typing and will keep working on this in the next modules.

+Feedback from my project partners:

+Claudia is a great partner.
+She has a strong grasp on problem solving without tying it to programming, which makes the programming process so much easier.
+She is deeply rooted in TDD and has a strong attention to detail.
+I would love to partner with Claudia on other projects.
+It was great to work with her and I feel like we had a good understanding of each others' strengths and weaknesses before going into the project.
+Claudia could use a tiny bit of work on workflow and shortcuts (using the mouse less), but other than that, she was great to work with!

 Aside from the required feedback for short pairing sessions with peers my colleagues and I gave each other writeen feedback during the partner projects - one at the beginning and another one towards the end of the project.
 This helped to identify what worked well and what could be improved.
 We could focus on those areas of improvement during the project time.